modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

 ### Network Requirement

-- All TKGI k8s worker node VMs will need access to vCenter.
+- TKGI with Flannel: TKGI k8s worker nodes will need access to vCenter.
 In fact, only pod vsphere-csi-controller-0 needs access to vCenter but because it can be scheduled on any worker node, then the requirement for all worker nodes applies.

-In case of NSX-T integration, what is means is the Floating IP allocated to the SNAT for the namespace kube-system in  T0 (or T1 if shared T1 model is used) MUST be able to reach vCenter.
+- TKGI with NSX-T integration: the Floating IP allocated to the SNAT for the namespace kube-system in  T0 (or T1 if shared T1 model is used) MUST be able to reach vCenter.

 ## Manifest Files